 •A well-defined stopwords list keeps your dictionary and index lean

-If indexing or reindexing speeds seem slow, you may want to increase your computer's RAM and check your cache settings on the Indexing tab in Preferences.
+If indexing or reindexing processing speeds seem slow, you may want to increase your Concordance Desktop server's RAM and check your Indexing cache settings on the Settings tab in the Admin Console.

-Concordance follows several rules when indexing the database.
+Concordance Desktop follows several rules when indexing the database.
 Words must begin with an alphabetic or numeric character.
-Once the beginning of a word is found, Concordance scans until it finds the first non-alphanumeric character.
+Once the beginning of a word is found, Concordance Desktop scans until it finds the first non-alphanumeric character.
 This character is compared against the list of embedded punctuation characters.
-If the character is found in the punctuation list and the following character is alphanumeric, then that punctuation is included in the word.
+If the character, such as a decimal point, is found in the list and the following character is alphanumeric, then that punctuation is included in the word.
 Otherwise, the first non-alphanumeric character will mark the end of the word.

 A word can be any length of characters, but only the first 64 are considered significant.
 Longer words are truncated to 64 characters when they are stored in the dictionary.
 When you search for a word longer than 64 characters, your search word is truncated before being looked up in the dictionary.
 The source text is not affected.

 Words that occur frequently, such as the, and, and or, have little search value.
 Such words are commonly referred to as noise words.
-Concordance stores these types words in a stopword list.
-Words that occur in the stopword list are not stored in the dictionary.
+Concordance Desktop stores these types words in a stopword list.
+Words that occur in the stop list are not stored in the dictionary.
 Excluding them from the dictionary saves time in the indexing process and significant disk space on your computer without impairing the database's ability to retrieve data.
-The list of stopwords is user defined and can be printed or changed.
-If you have not specified any stopwords for your database, Concordance uses the default list in the concordance_<version>.stp stopwords file.
+The list of stopwords is user defined and can be printed or changed in the Stopwords dialog box.
+If you have not specified any stopwords for your database, Concordance Desktop uses the default list in the concordance_[version #].stp stopwords file.